 While associate's degrees are the most common degree in this field, according to the U.S. Bureau of Labor Statistics (BLS), some states may only require a certificate to take the X-ray tech licensing test.
 Bachelor's degree programs in radiologic technology are also available for X-ray technicians looking for leadership or management positions.

 X-Ray Tech Curricula

-X-ray tech programs focus on courses like anatomy and physiology, patient positioning, imaging, pathology and radiation protection.
-Additional course topics cover patient care, medical law and ethics, patient confidentiality and medical terminology.
+X-ray tech programs focus on courses such as anatomy and physiology, patient positioning, imaging, pathology, and radiation protection.
+Additional course topics cover patient care, medical law and ethics, patient confidentiality, and medical terminology.
 Students seeking X-ray technology or radiologic technology programs can also check for programs accredited by the Joint Review Committee on Education in Radiologic Technology.
-This commission accredits certificate, associate's and bachelor's degree programs.
+This commission accredits certificate, associate's, and bachelor's degree programs.

 X-Ray Tech Career Overview

 X-ray and radiologic technicians may also be in charge of conducting office work, such as keeping computerized records and setting up stations for physician use.
-They may also prepare work schedules, manage the radiologic department within a hospital and evaluate purchased equipment within hospitals, community health centers and private physician offices.
+They may also prepare work schedules, manage the radiologic department within a hospital, and evaluate purchased equipment within hospitals, community health centers, and private physicians' offices.

 Most individuals interested in becoming X-ray technicians work towards acquiring an associate's degree in X-ray technology or radiologic technology, generally offered by community colleges and vocational schools.
 Management-related positions may require a bachelor's degree.